How to Secure A Website? (Complete Website Security Guide)

 If your site has been hacked recently, it is even more important for you to be extremely diligent about the security of your site.
 If not done correctly, it can lead to the site getting hacked repeatedly and the whole situation becoming a total nightmare.

-• Clean the malware first: Use a good security plugin, like MalCare, to automatically remove malware without a trace.Ā
+- Remove Malware from your website: Use a good security plugin, like MalCare, to automatically remove malware without a trace.

 Conclusion